-Please complete and return to one of the following (depending on the nature of the complaint): the Headteacher, Chair of Governors or Clerk to the Governing Body, who will acknowledge receipt and explain what action will be taken.
+Please complete and return to one of the following (depending on the nature of the complaint) : the Headteacher, Chair of Governors or Clerk to the Governing Body, who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school

+about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-The year attaching any paper worth in ee, please give actainer
+Are you attaching any paperwork: It so, please give details.

 Signature:

-Deter

 Date:

 Official use

 Date acknowledgement sent:

-Date acknowledgement sent:

 By who:

-,

 Complaint referred to:

 Date:

-Date.